naiilya/tech_portfolio/README.md

 # Dear GitHub users!
 Welcome to My Technical Portfolio!

 Hi!
-My name is Nailya Alimova (Alim).
+My name is Nailya Alimova (Nailya Alim).

-I'm currently a rising senior at Simmons University majoring in Financial Mathematics, Mathematical Sciences, and Data Science.
+I'm currently a rising senior at Simmons University majoring in Financial Mathematics, Mathematical Sciences, and Data Science and AI.
 As an AI research fellow at MIT Break Through Tech Program, I am passionate about advancing my skills in statistical modeling, supervised and unsupervised machine learning, and generative AI.

 ---